KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

 {% endhighlight %}

-Even though these vectors have a fixed size throughout their lifetime, they may be quite large, so copying them would be prohibilitively expensive.
+Even though these vectors have a fixed size throughout their lifetime, they may be quite large, so copying them would be prohibitively expensive.
 The whole underlying array must be replicated.

 {% assign diagram = "copying-vector" %}